 FJC has a low minimum grant recommendation amount ($100) and typically processes grant recommendations within 10 business days.
 Please note, certain recommendations may require additional research, which will extend the processing time.

-Authorized Recommenders on the Fund may submit grant recommendations via e-mail, online using the FJC Donor Portal, or in writing using your customized Grant Recommendation Form, which you send in by postal mail or fax.
+Authorized Recommenders on the Fund may submit grant recommendations via e-mail, online using the FJC Account Portal, or in writing using your customized Grant Recommendation Form, which you send in by postal mail or fax.
 Please note: we cannot accept recommendations over the phone.

 FJC will mail you a copy of the transmittal letter to the organization at the same time we mail the grant.
-In addition, you can check the status of the grant via the FJC Donor Portal.
+In addition, you can check the status of the grant via the FJC Account Portal.